AkanshaTyagi-06/eusipco_2022/README.md

             Multimodal Representation Learning using Deep Multiset Canonical Correlation Krishna Somandepalli and Naveen Kumar and Ruchir Travadi and Shrikanth Narayanan arXiv preprint arXiv:1904.01775, 2019

+  For, the application of the above three mentioned multi-view frameworks on the DCASE data please refer to **Multi-view_classification** folder